Old Hancock Central High School: Description

 Each wing contains four bays; the inside bay of each wing projects slightly and contains a projecting entrance vestibule, smaller and simpler than the main entrance.
 The entrances contain double doors, with a transom window with Gothic tracery above.
-Above that are a pair of double-hung windows on the first floor and six-part compound windows on the second and third floors.
+A pair of double-hung windows are on the first floor and six-part compound windows on the second and third floors.